-Halal Fashion E-Commerce: Driving Social Inclusion in East Aceh
+Halal Fashion E-Commerce: Driving Social Inclusion in Peureulak

 Abstract

-This study investigates the effectiveness of e-commerce in boosting halal fashion sales in Peureulak, East Aceh, Indonesia, exploring its potential to enhance economic opportunities in the region.
-Employing a qualitative field research approach, data was gathered through interviews with owners, employees, and buyers of halal fashion businesses in Peureulak.
-The research examines online strategies and their impact on sales, and reveals that e-commerce significantly increased halal fashion sales in Peureulak by expanding market reach beyond local boundaries and facilitating effective and clear product promotion.
-Key success factors include ease of online access, high-quality product presentation, competitive pricing, trustworthy customer service, diverse payment options, and positive customer reviews.
-While local sales remain primarily conventional, e-commerce by Peureulak halal fashion businesses successfully attracts external customers, substantially supporting business growth.
-The study suggests that optimizing digital platforms such as TikTok, Shopee, and Instagram, alongside prioritizing rapid customer service, attractive promotions, and reliable product quality, are crucial strategies for enhancing e-commerce effectiveness in the halal fashion sector.
-These findings highlight the potential of e-commerce to drive economic growth and broader social inclusion within similar contexts by leveraging local strengths and expanding market access.
+This study investigated the effectiveness of e-commerce in boosting halal fashion sales in Peureulak, Aceh, Indonesia, exploring its potential to enhance economic opportunities in the region.
+Employing a qualitative field research approach, data was gathered through interviews with key informants, including owners, employees, and buyers of halal fashion businesses in Peureulak.
+The research examined online strategies and their impact on sales.
+The findings revealed that e-commerce significantly increased halal fashion sales in Peureulak by expanding market reach beyond local boundaries and facilitating effective promotion and clear product information dissemination.
+Key success factors included ease of online access, high-quality product presentation, competitive pricing, trustworthy customer service, diverse payment options like Cash on Delivery (COD), and positive customer reviews.
+While local sales remained primarily conventional, e-commerce successfully attracted external customers, substantially supporting business growth.
+The study suggests that optimizing digital platforms like TikTok, Shoppe, and Instagram, alongside prioritizing rapid customer service, attractive promotions, and reliable product quality, are crucial strategies for enhancing e-commerce effectiveness in the halal fashion sector.
+These findings highlight the potential of e-commerce to drive economic growth and broader social inclusion within similar contexts in OIC countries by leveraging local strengths and expanding market access.

 PDF